ritvikmath/jekyll-now/_posts/2018-10-21-StayHealthy.md

 </center>
 </figure>

 Well, actually yea!
 A Hershey's 12 piece bar is 204 calories.
-But we can also think of it in terms of weight loss over time.
+But we can also think of it in terms of **weight loss over time**.

 Let's say that I am currently eating enough calories to keep me at my current weight of 170 (not losing or gaining weight).
-Now, let's say all I change in my life is to start doing these walks every workday (just weekdays).
-Even by a very conservative estimate, I'd be able to lose around 10 pounds within in a year, which is no small feat.
+Now, let's say **all I change in my life is to start doing these walks every workday** (just weekdays).
+Even by a very conservative estimate, I'd be able to **lose around 10 pounds within in a year**, which is no small feat.

 <figure>
 <center>